-St. Johns County is dedicated to improving the housing opportunities for all its residents, especially, the homeless population, special needs population, and people at risk of becoming homeless.
-The County, along with area non-profit agencies and organizations, will continue to provide services and funds to aid in the prevention of homelessness, provide funds for rapid re-housing programs to house the homeless, and provide funds for the rehabilitation of homes of low income and special needs persons.
+St. Johns County is dedicated to improving housing opportunities for all its residents, especially the homeless, the special needs population, and people at risk of becoming homeless.
+The County, along with area non-profit agencies and organizations, will continue to provide services and funds to aid in the prevention of homelessness, provide funds for rapid re-housing programs to house the homeless, and provide funds for the rehabilitation of homes of low-income and special needs persons.